 Expats have explored Croatia in recent years, and expats in Croatia enjoy a gorgeous coastal country on the Adriatic Sea.
 Tourists from Europe have flocked to Croatia for years, and it has increasingly transformed into a destination for people from all over the world.
-In 2021, Croatia is poised to become one of the most popular Digital Nomad destinations with their new Digital Nomad Visa.
+Croatia is poised to become one of the most popular Digital Nomad destinations with their new Digital Nomad Visa.
 The visa went into effect in January of 2021 and the application process was introduced several weeks later.
 Our article, Croatia's Digital Nomad Visa, we provide a step-by-step guide to applying for Croatia's Digital Nomad visa.

 Why Expats Choose to Live in Croatia